-Potential Development has three occupational therapists on staff to work with the students.
-Students meet with their therapists on a weekly basis during the school day to work on the goals set forth in the student’s IEP.
+Potential Development offers Occupational Therapy at each location to work with the students.
+Students meet with their therapists on a regular basis to work on the goals set forth in the student’s IEP.

 Students meet with their therapist on a weekly basis during the school day to work on the goals set forth in the student’s IEP.

-Potential Development also features sensory rooms at the three main locations.
-A sensory room is a dark room that fosters an atmosphere of relaxation, which provides students a calming and peaceful environment to decompress from sensory stimulation.
+Potential Development also features sensory rooms at all locations.
+A sensory room fosters an atmosphere of relaxation, which provides students a calming and peaceful environment to decompress from sensory stimulation.
 Sensory rooms are proven to:

 - Assist in the development of social and emotional skills.